odow/Kokako.jl/docs/src/tutorial/05_plotting.md

 In our previous tutorials, we formulated, solved, and simulated multistage stochastic optimization problems.
 However, we haven't really investigated what the solution looks like.
-Luckily, `Kokako.jl` includes a number of plotting tools to help us do that.
+Luckily, `SDDP.jl` includes a number of plotting tools to help us do that.
 In this tutorial, we explain the tools and make some pretty pictures.

 ## Preliminaries